sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

     mydv.setUint32(mypos, myarraybase, true);
 }
 ```
 <p class="cn" markdown="1">Naturally, they use some helper functions to use the new read/write primitive.
 At this point it's game over.
 They could have gone with a data only attack but there is no need since Acrobat Reader has no Control Flow Guard (CFG) so they opted for the traditional call gate control flow.
-First they located the EScript.api and got the dll base address, then they built a rop chain with a dll loader stub, stored it all in the `myarray` Array overwrote the bookmark object's execute function pointer with the base address of `myarray` to finally redirect execution flow.</p>
+First they located the EScript.api and got the dll base address, then they built a rop chain with a dll loader stub, stored it all in the `myarray` TypedArray overwrote the bookmark object's execute function pointer with the base address of `myarray` to finally redirect execution flow.</p>

 ```
 var bkm = this.bookmarkRoot;